 How to Make Halloween Potions Jars

-These jars are very simple to make and a lot of the construction steps are just personal preference.
+These jars are very simple to make, and a lot of the construction steps are just personal preferences.

 Step One: Create the Labels

-Tip: Did you know that you can adjust the size of the labels print in Adobe Acrobat?
-Simple change the page scaling down, until you get labels the size you want.
+Tip: Did you know that you can adjust the size of the labels printed in Adobe Acrobat?
+Simply change the page scaling down until you get labels the size you want.